redsnow32/iterm2-config/README.md

 - Manually:

-  1. Click the download link included on the page provided above.
+  - Click the download link included on the page provided above

-  2. Click and drag the iterm icon from your Downloads folder to the Applications folder.
+  - Click and drag the iterm icon from your Downloads folder to the Applications folder

   ![iTerm-Application](https://gist.githubusercontent.com/redsnow32/2b96d17fada6e0832888497d7c773c5a/raw/f43adcdfd231c06e0b2a42e7b55db5121be7790e/iterm-download.png)